 Premenopause?
 Perimenopause?
 Postmenopause?
 What’s the difference?

 The truth is, although medical research was performed as far back as 500 BC, research on Menopause only started to ramp up during the 1930s.
 Given the social context of that time, in the days before World War 2, you can imagine that even that research may have been ever-so-slightly skewed.
-And even since then, most Menopause research was conducted by male physicians, who often have limited hormone knowledge.
+And even since then, most Menopause research has been conducted by male physicians, who often have limited hormone knowledge.

 Though most people aren’t aware, those different terms all describe completely different stages.
 And we’re going to tell you about it.
 But remember that most people – and potentially even your primary healthcare physician – may not use these terms.
 And even if they do, they probably won’t use them the same way as the next person.
 So, it’s a good idea to ask for clarification to make sure you’re on the same page.